Skip to content

 "The Best Exhibition I Have Ever Seen."

-Recovering The Past is a ground-breaking photographic exhibition, which asserts that someone who has lost a loved one to war has not merely been affected by it, but has also become a victim of it.
-Not an exhibition of war itself, but one of people impacted by it; a sensitive and thought-provoking contemporary work, through which the long-term social and physical consequences of war are laid bare.
+In a stark challenge to convention, this is not an exhibition of war itself, but one of people impacted by it.
+A sensitive and thought-provoking contemporary work, through which the long-term social and physical consequences of war are laid bare.

 Significantly, this exhibition warns of a future through depicting the past.
-With human-conflict an ever-present reality, Recovering The Past is effectively future-proofed; the stories this work reveals are not historical relics, they are a sobering template of all wars to come.
+With human-conflict an ever-present reality, Recovering The Past is effectively future-proofed; the stories this work reveals are not historical relics, but sobering templates of all wars to come.

 Wars’ dead are rightly commemorated, its survivors are rarely acknowledged.
 Through its focus on those survivors, Recovering the Past addresses that imbalance.
 Gender itself is no defence against the ravages of war.
 Through attributing victim status to every man and woman impacted by war, equality pervades throughout this exhibition.